 The direct selling and/or retail of alcoholic beverages and alcoholic beverage products to people under the age of 21 year are prohibited in Indonesia.

-On March 17, 2010, the Ministry of Finance (MOF) issued regulation No. 62/PMK.011/2010, which consists of a higher excise tax on ethyl alcohol, beverages containing ethyl alcohol, and concentrates containing ethyl alcohol.
-This regulation also states that the luxury tax will no longer be applied to those products as of April 1, 2010.
+On December 31, 2013 the Ministry of Finance (MOF) issued regulation No. 207/2013 to replace MOF regulation No. 62/2010.
+The regulation imposed a new excise tax on ethyl alcohol, beverages, and concentrates containing ethyl alcohol.